Thursday, January 28, 2016

 416. The Satanist (2014) - Behemoth

 Few metal bands of any sub-genre seem to be so consistently heading in the right direction as Behemoth.
-2009's Evengelion was Nergal and Co's previous masterpiece, but the five year wait until we got The Satanist seemed to pick off where the former's closing track "Lucifer" left us.
-No longer dominated by mid-Eastern-tinged riffs at 220 plus bpms, here they've slowed everything down considerably which only emphasizes the brooding evil.
+2009's Evengelion was Nergal and company's previous masterpiece, but the five year wait until we got The Satanist seemed to pick off where the former's closing track "Lucifer" left us.
+No longer dominated by mid-Eastern-tinged riffs at 220 plus BPMs, here they have slowed everything down considerably which only emphasizes the brooding evil.
 "Blow Your Trumpets Gabriel", "Ora Pro Nobis Lucifer", the title track, and "O Father O Satan O Sun!" are avant-metal blasphemy of the highest order.
 Nothing here seems calculated to shock or offend, even if it was.
 Instead it seems like a proud vision of what can happen when extreme metal morphs into unholy art.

 415. Seasons End (1989) - Marillion